A Simple Algorithm for Scalable Monte Carlo Inference: Experimental analysis

-To demonstrate good scaling properties of the EE algorithm, given by~(\ref{eq:Max}), we applied it to estimate ERGM parameters of a large directed network.
-The ERGM was specified by Arc, popularity spread (AltInStar), activity spread (AltOutStar) and path closure (AltKTrianglesT) statistics, as detailed in~\cite{Lusher2013,Robins2009} and implemented in the Estimnet program, available from \url{https://github.com/stivalaa/EstimNetDirected}.
-We fitted this ERGM specification to the who-trust-whom online social network Epinions, available from \url{https://snap.stanford.edu/data/soc-Epinions1.html}.
-The metaparameters of the EE algorithm were set to $a=0.00002$, $m=1000$, and we used the efficient IFD sampler~\cite{Byshkin2016} for the proposal $q(x \rightarrow x')$.
-Results of estimation of this empirical network with $75879$ nodes are given in Fig.~\ref{Fig:5}.
+To demonstrate the scaling properties of the EE algorithm, given by~(\ref{eq:Max}), we applied it to estimate ERGM parameters of a large directed network.
+The ERGM was specified by Arc, popularity spread (AltInStar), activity spread (AltOutStar) and path closure (AltKTrianglesT) statistics, as detailed in~\cite{Lusher2013,Robins2009}.
+We fitted this ERGM specification to the who-trust-whom online social network Epinions, available from https://snap.stanford.edu/data/soc-Epinions1.html.
+The metaparameters of the EE algorithm were set to $a=0.00002$, $m=1000$, and we used the efficient IFD sampler~\cite{Byshkin2016}.
+Results of estimation of this empirical network with $75879$ nodes are given in \ref{Fig:5}.
 Producing these results took $7.4$ hours on a laptop.
+The EE algorithm, proposed in this paper, is implemeted in the open-source software for the analysis of directed networks \cite{Alex2019}, available from https://github.com/stivalaa/EstimNetDirected.
+Using this software we succesfully estimated ERGM parameters for many large-size social networks.